About Hand Ciphers

 Ciphers that are based purely on transposition reveal statistical information when subjected to letter frequency analysis.
 Breaking up or fractionating letters before moving them around improves the security of a cipher considerably.
 A simple matrix can break up letters into a horizontal and vertical coordinate.
 This Polybius square is the easiest way to apply fractionation on plaintext.
 A scrambled alphabet can be used to complicate the matrix.
 Of course, fractionation offers no cryptographic strength unless combined with other techniques.

 The Polybius square on itself is a very weak mono-alphabetic substitution cipher.
 The Russian Nihilist cipher used a keyword scrambled Polybius square where the plaintext digits were added to a fixed number of digits, derived by a keyword from the square.
 It was basically a pimped Vigenère encryption and simple to break.
-So, good idea to use this fractionation, bad idea to use it without combining it with other techniques.
+Fractionation sould only be used in combination with other techniques.
 Always fractionate the letters before transpositioning them, preferably an irregular fractionation followed by a double (disrupted) transposition.
 This combination is one of the strongest manual ciphers.

 The Straddling Checkerboard